mauho/PCP-Vertiefung-Python/README.md

 # this is printed second
 # b
 ```
+Yield also exists in other languages such as Kotlin.
+It behaves very similar to the yield in Python.
+In Kotlin the yield statement is a standard library function and not a key word as it is in Python.

 ### Generator
 A function is a generator function as soon as it contains a yield statement.
 It can also contain multiple yield statements as well as return statements.